How Much Does A Garage Door Cost To Install Or Replace?

 Garage doors are available in steel, aluminum, vinyl, wood, and fiberglass.
 Prices below are from a variety of hardware stores.

 - Steel Doors – made from two layers of steel.
 They can be painted to match your house exterior, and they are strong.
-“There are three types of steel doors: hollow or non-insulated, insulated with vinyl backs, and insulated sandwich doors with steel on both sides.
-The reasons for price variations include overall quality, R-value, spring life, and warranty provisions” — Ddmgaragedoors.com.
+Steel doors can be hollow, insulated with vinyl backs, insulated with sandwich doors, or non-insulated.
 Steel doors don’t warp and don’t usually dent.
 The lower the gauge/thickness number, ranging from 23-28, the stronger the door. $258–$3,170

 - Wood Composite Doors – a wood frame covered with fiberboard.
 Higher-priced doors are covered with a high-density fiberboard and are crafted to simulate real wood, including details such as grooves and panels. $800–$2,000